 Whether you’re testing your existing Skype for Business installation or planning a move to Skype for Business Online, CloudReady can be used to fully test the capacity, latency, packet loss and other network requirements BEFORE network changes are made, or before implementing a move to Azure ExpressRoute.
 CloudReady enables IT administrators and network engineers to fully model a deployment against the actual Skype clients.

 A core component of the Skype Operations Framework is performing assessments to determine network readiness.
 Factors such as network latency, packet loss, bandwidth and peak traffic loads are critical for ensuring success.
 The SOF mandates Skype traffic simulation using the Network Assessment Tool or other tools as part of their Plan, Deliver, and Operate guidelines:

 - Two stages of network readiness; essentials and advanced, with the advanced being required if problems are uncovered or there are known Quality of Service (QoS) issues

 - For essentials and preliminary discovery, the SOF recommends traffic simulation for each Customer Edge segment and each Client Segment in any sites where end-users will be running Skype for Business

-- Different network topologies should be tested; if you have end-users accessing your UC solutions from WiFi, MPLS or VPN networks, those access points should be tested
+- Different network topologies should be tested; if you have end-users accessing your UC solutions from Wi-Fi, MPLS or VPNs, those access points should be tested